edwardmontilla/CPRG-303-F/Assignment 3 - Architectural Decisions/Architectural_Decisions.md

 - Lacking in manpower

 With the proposed ideas given, the goal of creating a robust and practical mobile application using the requirements mentioned will prove to be our most challenging project yet.
-The end result will provide an convenient way to manage transportation rides while giving the user the transparency of the app's concept.
+The end result will provide a convenient way to manage transportation rides while giving the user the transparency of the app's concept.